tenstorrent/SweRV-ISS/README.md

 ###  enable_triggers
 Enable support for debug triggers when set to true.

+### trigger_use_tcontrol
+When set to true, the MTE field of the TCONTROL CSR controls the firing of triggers in machine mode.
+When set to false, the triggers fire in machine mode only if MSTATUS.MIE is zero.

 ###  perf_count_atomic_load_store
 When true, the lr/sc instructions will be counted as load/store by the performance counters.